 • You can be removed from the Capitol if you interfere with state business, injure someone, break a law, ignore a cop who asks you to follow the rules, engage in a riot or other gathering designed to interfere with official state business, or in the case of an emergency.

-If security, a police officer, or a State employee approaches you:
+If a security, police office, or State employee approaches you

 1. Listen carefully to what the official has to say.